STATEMENT OF SOLIDARITY

 EQUITY INITIATIVES

-Diversified our Board leadership over the last two years, bringing our BIPOC representation on the Board to 56%.
+Diversified our Board leadership over the last three years, bringing our BIPOC representation on the Board to 42%.

 Transitioned the work of the 13-member DEI Strategy Team in summer 2022 to the standing DEI Committee, added to our Board in fall 2021.